hannobraun/caterpillar/README.md

 ### Untyped now, statically typed later

-Caterpillar is currently untyped.
+Crosscut is currently untyped.
 This means there is only a single data type, 32-bit words, and all values are represented using those.
 The developer often has to choose a specific operation, depending on what specific type they expect (`add_s8` vs `add_s32`, for example).